All Episodes

 Not just his history of touchy-feely moments that are out there as much as it is.

-Um, and these other candidates, they're not playing around.
+And these other candidates, they're not playing around.

-They want to absolutely get in there and get after crazy Uncle Joe, and they're gonna.
+And they want to absolutely get in there and get after crazy Uncle Joe, and they're gonna.

 I mean, now we do have an issue with the border that is really out of control.

-Jay Johnson, who was the Department of Homeland Security head under Obama said, Yeah, we have a real crisis.
+Jay Johnson, who was the Department of Homeland Security head under Obama, said, Yeah, we have a real crisis.

 And I'd look at them every morning, it'd be the first thing I'd look at, and I probably got too close to the problem.

-And my staff will tell you if it was under 1,000 apprehensions the day before, that was a relatively good number.
+And my staff will tell you: if it was under 1,000 apprehensions the day before, that was a relatively good number.

 On Tuesday, there were 4,000 apprehensions.

-I know that a thousand overwhelms the system.
+I know that 1,000 overwhelms the system.

 I cannot begin to imagine what 4,000 a day looks like.